Deutsch: Überlastung / Español: Congestión / Português: Congestionamento / Français: Congestion / Italiano: Congestione

 Summary

 Congestion in the space industry highlights the challenges associated with the increasing population of satellites and debris in Earth's orbit.
-Managing this congestion is essential for preventing collisions, ensuring the safety and reliability of space operations, and preserving the space environment for future generations.
+Managing this congestion is essential for preventing collisions, ensuring the Safety and Reliability of space operations, and preserving the space Environment for future generations.

 --